 Source: Authors' elaboration aggregating UN Comtrade data into MTI classification.
 SME stands for Semiconductor Manufacturing Equipment.
-For information on the industrial classification of semiconductors and semiconductor manufacturing equipment, refer to Appendix A.
+For information on the industrial classification of semiconductors and semiconductor manufacturing equipment, refer to Appendix A..
+Regions are represented with ISO 3 Codes.
+CHN represents Mainland, China.
+TWN represents Taiwan, China.

-In response to this, advanced countries such as the United States, Japan, and the Netherlands began to specialize in developing semiconductor manufacturing equipment (SME), SME parts, design, and software with a higher added value.
-As a result of the division of labor in the semiconductor production process, monopolization of the same field by one or very few countries also occurred-for instance, the United States, Japan and the Netherlands have a high competitiveness in SMEs, SME parts, and technology-intensive products like wafers etc. These countries have monopolized the SMEs and SME parts.
-Additionally, due to the nature of the semiconductor production process, the elasticity of substitution across countries is very small because different countries are specializing in very different components, meaning that any exclusion from the global value chain, could lead to serious disruptions in semiconductor production.
+In response to this, advanced regions such as the United States, Japan, and the Netherlands began to specialize in developing semiconductor manufacturing equipment (SME), SME parts, design, and software with a higher added value.
+As a result of the division of labor in the semiconductor production process, monopolization of the same field by one or very few regions emerged.
+For instance, the United States, Japan, and the Netherlands have a high competitiveness in SMEs, SME parts, and technology-intensive products like wafers.
+These regions have monopolized the SMEs and SME parts.
+Additionally, due to the nature of the semiconductor production process, the elasticity of substitution across regions is very small because different regions are specializing in very different components, meaning that any exclusion from the global value chain could lead to serious disruptions in semiconductor production.

-The Trade Specialized Index (TSI) was used to compare and analyze the competitiveness of 12 semiconductor industries in 2021 versus 2000.
+We use the Trade Specialized Index (TSI) to compare and analyze the competitiveness of 12 semiconductor industries in 2021 versus 2000.
 Recall that a TSI greater than 0.5 signifies a highly competitive industry.
-The panels in Figure 2 compare the changes in the TSI for each sector of the semiconductor industry between 2000 and 2021.
-In some industries, due to the difficulty in obtaining statistics from 2000, the analysis was conducted in 2007.
+The panels in Figure 2 compare the changes in the TSI for each semiconductor sector between 2000 and 2021.
+In some industries, due to the difficulty in obtaining statistics from 2000, the data represent 2007.

 Notably, the TSI index for semiconductor memory indicates that Korea is the most competitive in the field.
-In addition, all countries depicted in the diagram have seen an improvement in their competitiveness relative to 2007.
-Japan's competitiveness in 2021, while still high, was notably lower than in 2000; the competitiveness of most other countries, however, had increased.
+In addition, all regions depicted in the diagram have seen an improvement in their competitiveness relative to 2007.
+Japan's competitiveness in 2021, while still high, was notably lower than in 2000.
+The competitiveness of most other regions, however, had increased.
 Only China was less competitive in this field.